bhope123/clover/README.md

 * `Post` field types probably aren't the most optimal for memory.
 * Write more tests.
 Preferably ones that don't fail when you're not connected to the internet.
+* Get rid of the time and hyper dependencies.